Star Trek Beyond

-Star Trek Beyond is a 2016 American science fiction action film directed by Justin Lin, and written by Simon Pegg and Doug Jung.
-It is the 13th film in the Star Trek franchise and the third installment in the reboot series, following Star Trek (2009) and Star Trek Into Darkness (2013).
+Star Trek Beyond is a 2016 science fiction action film directed by Justin Lin, and written by Simon Pegg and Doug Jung.
+It is the 13th installment in the Star Trek franchise and the third installment in the reboot series, serving as the sequel to Star Trek (2009) and Star Trek Into Darkness (2013).
 Chris Pine and Zachary Quinto reprise their respective roles as Captain James T. Kirk and Commander Spock, with Pegg, Karl Urban, Zoe Saldaña, John Cho, and Anton Yelchin reprising their roles from the previous films.
 Idris Elba, Sofia Boutella, Joe Taslim, and Lydia Wilson also appear.

 Principal photography began in Vancouver on June 25, 2015.
 Two weeks after its Sydney premiere, it was released in the United States on July 22, 2016, by Paramount Pictures.
 The film is dedicated to the memory of Yelchin and actor Leonard Nimoy, who both died before the film was released.
 The film grossed $343.5 million at the box office, and received positive reviews from critics.
 At the 89th Academy Awards, the film was nominated for Best Makeup and Hairstyling.
 A sequel entered development but was ultimately canceled.